michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 These PATH items must have the highest priority to call Python from console terminal or command line interface.
 Otherwise, 'pyenv' and its dependent 'pyenv-virtualenv' for Windows will fail.

-As I have done this for the first time on my developer workstation, I found 3 'Path Conflicts'.
+As I have done this for the first time on my developer workstation, the installer found 3 'Path Conflicts'.
 E.g.:
 ~~~
 > install.bat
 ...